Key takeaways

 Consequently, executory contracts demand careful negotiation and continuous monitoring to ensure compliance and mitigate risks.

-Executory Contract in Real Estate
+What is Executory Contract in Real Estate?

 In a real estate executory contract, both the property seller and the buyer need to fulfill specific conditions before the final transfer of ownership can occur.